‘The objects we touch and transform have a lifecycle as much as we do.

 Hurcombe, L (2007)

-My work focuses particularly upon borrowing and abstracting meaning and significance from ancient domestic and ritual objects in order to create powerful contemporary cultural indicators, future relics, and significators.
+My work focuses particularly upon borrowing and abstracting meaning and significance from ancient domestic and ritual objects in order to create powerful contemporary indicators, future relics, and significators.
 I probe the past and respond to ancient objects.

 I have travelled throughout Indonesia and Asia, Europe and Eastern Europe examining live crafts, in particular traditional weaving and pottery production.
 Visiting museum collections and examining tools, weapons and Bronze Age artefacts from many cultures has further fuelled my fascination for this ‘cross fertilisation’ between types of materials and the root of any shared influence for both design and decoration.